 The finer the grind, the more extraction you’ll get.
 Start with a fine grind and keep grinding finer until espresso doesn’t flow, then step it back to get that 25 to 30 seconds coffee brewing time.

 Here’s how to know if you should grind finer or coarser.

 If you get drips at first and the extraction finishes too slow or not at all, it’s a sign you should go for a coarser grind.
 A coarser grind increases particle size and allows the water to flow faster.

 Overall, grinding coarse can be the answer if the espresso isn’t flowing or if it’s just too bitter and burnt.
 The aim is to have balanced flavors — rich, but not bitter.

-Like I said, usually, you want to grind finer.
+Like I said, you want to grind finer almost always.
 You should change the grind size to a finer setting if the extraction takes less than 20 seconds.

 A fine grind setting makes it harder for water to pass through the coffee puck.
 This results in a longer extraction time.
 For example, 30 seconds is ideal, but 40 and over is too long.